CarterHidalgo/project-rhythm/README.md

 ## Contributing

 Contributions are welcome!
 Feel free to open issues or submit pull requests.
-I will do my best to remain active.
+This is an active project that is receiving regular updates.